perllb/ctg-sc-cite-seq-10x/README.md

-# ctg-sc-adt-rna-10x
+# ctg-sc-cite-seq-10x
-## Nextflow pipeline for processing of 10x chromium cite-seq with rna+adt data with cellranger.
+## Nextflow pipeline for processing of 10x chromium cite-seq with rna+(adt/hto) data with cellranger.

 - Analyze 10x cite-seq in one pipeline.
 - Demux -> cellranger -> QC
-- Supports ADT and RNA libraries sequenced on same flowcell.
+- Supports ADT/HTO and RNA libraries sequenced on same flowcell.
-- Supports different indexing of RNA and ADT library (e.g. RNA dual and ADT single).
+- Supports different indexing of RNA and ADT/HTO library (e.g. RNA dual and ADT/HTO single).
 See `Handle dual and single indexing in same sequencing run` for more info.

-1. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-adt-rna-10x/tree/master/container/sc-adt-rna-10x.v6
+1. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-cite-seq-10x/tree/master/container
 2. Prepare the feature ref csv.
 See section `Feature reference` below
 3. Edit your samplesheet to match the example samplesheet.
 See section `SampleSheet` below
 4. Edit the nextflow.config file to fit your project and system.
 5. Run pipeline
 ```
-nohup nextflow run pipe-sc-adt-rna-10x.nf > log.pipe-sc-adt-rna-10x.txt &
+nohup nextflow run pipe-sc-cite-seq-10x.nf > log.pipe-sc-cite-seq-10x.txt &
 ```

 ## Input